 A well-functioning ECS is crucial for the body’s overall good health.
 CBD boosts the ECS by interacting with cannabinoid receptors (known as CB1 and CB2).
 Typically, CB1 receptors are located mostly in the brain and throughout our bodies, while CB2 receptors are found primarily in the immune and gastrointestinal systems.

 Alright, so what does all this have to do with hangovers?
 Researchers have found that a brain region called the dorsal vagal complex (DVC) is often involved in vomiting and nausea.
 As luck would have it, CB1 receptors can be found in the DVC, just waiting for some beneficial cannabinoids.
 Try some CBD oil mixed into a drink to potentially help your hangover.

 In the millions of years we’ve enjoyed alcohol, there haven’t been many radical improvements.
 The fermented grain we brewed millennia ago is in more or less the same form (though probably a bit tastier) today.
-CBD-infused cocktails are a great new way to make the most out of your alcohol.
+Alcohol addiction has been an issue for a very long time.
+CBD-infused cocktails are a great for combing alcohol for alcohol cravings.